 The Andaman Sea is alive and how – in just a few minutes, we saw anemone/clownfish, pipefish, parrotfish, sea cucumber, bannerfish, a scorpionfish (that had camouflaged itself on a rock, poisonous).

 And then the instructor found a safe spot on the sand, checked for creatures, asked us to kneel and do some skills practice what we were taught earlier in the shallow water.
 My instructor asked me to lose my air regulator, find it and put it back in the mouth.

-I tried once in haste – got the regulator from under my arm instead of over it, tried to take it out of my mouth again but while putting it back, just didn’t lock my lips over it, swallowed water, panicked when I couldn’t purge the water and breathe air.
+I tried once in haste – got the regulator from under my arm instead of over it, tried to take it out of my mouth again.
+But while putting it back, I just didn’t lock my lips over it, swallowed water, and panicked when I couldn’t purge the water and breathe air.
 And instead of thinking calmly about my alternate options – breathing from my alternate air source, taking the alternate from my buddy/instructor, I broke the basic rule in scuba – stopped breathing, gulped in water, panicked and kicked up to get out.

 My instructor tried to put the regulator in my mouth to do some damage control but I just wanted out.
 On surfacing, he asked the other divemaster to take me on the boat and went down to continue the dive with my friend.
 I was so dejected that evening but just wanted a hot shower, food, and sleep to get over with that disaster.

 Day 2 of Scuba diving course at Andaman islands